Prebiotics For Dogs – Why Probiotics May Not Be Enough

 There is some hype about using yogurt or other fermented food products, such as kimchee, as a prebiotic.
 There are actually no studies that prove this as effective.

 There are, however, some foods that are natural prebiotics.
-Caution should be practised, though.
+Caution should be practiced, though.
 You should not douse your dog’s meals with these ingredients just because they are good for health.

 Here are 6 natural sources of prebiotics: